KEY LARGO

 This action gave a Rock Harbor address to everyone on Key Largo Key living north of Tavernier.
 And once again, the community of Key Largo had no definable center or identity.
 The old Rock Harbor Post Office, a small building located at mile marker 100, was recently demolished in 1993, quietly erasing another small piece of Key's history.

 A definite increase in growth was experienced by Key Largo in the 1950s.
-This was generally due to the end of World War II, the fresh water pipe line, public electricity, a certified High school and mosquito control.
+This was generally due to the end of World War II, an improved highway, the fresh water pipe line, public electricity, a certified High school and mosquito control - don't forget possible air conditioning.
 In my collection, the first published phone book was dated "Corrected Through November 8, 1951;" therefore, I assume there was one before this.
 The following is a count of listed residential and business phone numbers by location:

 Tavernier = 75